 The property tax exemption for pollution control facilities provided in sub.
-(21) (a) applies to pollution control facilities incorporated into new plants to be constructed, in addition to those installed to abate or eliminate existing pollution sources.
+(21) (a) [now sub.
+(21) (am)] applies to pollution control facilities incorporated into new plants to be constructed, in addition to those installed to abate or eliminate existing pollution sources.
 60 Atty.
 Gen. 154.